SUDO command.

 Of course, we recommend to only grant privileges that are absolutely necessary for the user to perform daily tasks.

-The following explain how to add a user to the sudoers group.
+The following explains how to add a user to the sudoers group.

 In Debian/Ubuntu, the sudo group controls sudo users.